yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### Persopo
 Search for your information here: [https://persopo.com/search](https://persopo.com/search).
 Cut and paste the text of it (which is hard to do because of the 1990s site format, but is required by the site) and email it along with your opt-out request to[support@persopo.com](mailto:support@persopo.com).
 You can also mail your request to Persopo.com,
 Attention: Opt Out Dept., 848 N. Rainbow Blvd., Suite 20, Las Vegas, NV 89107.
-(Opt-out instructions are posted here: [http://info.persopo.com/opt-out.html](http://info.persopo.com/opt-out.html)—this site unfortunately does not use HTTPS.
+(Opt-out instructions are posted here: [http://info.persopo.com/opt-out.html](http://info.persopo.com/opt-out.html)—this site unfortunately does not use HTTPS).

 ### ☠ Pipl
 Go to [https://pipl.com](https://pipl.com/) to find your data.
 Opt out from Pipl at [https://pipl.com/personal-information-removal-request](https://pipl.com/personal-information-removal-request).
 Then, remove your information from any sites it’s aggregated from.
 You can also email support at [support@pipl.com] (mailto:support@pipl.com).